-Aeromedical Evacuation

-Provide an Air Force aeromedical evacuation system capable of staging and moving patients across the spectrum of conflict and in all operating environments.
-Source Documents: NSS, NMS, DPG, JPD, The Force Health Protection Capstone Document-2010

-Rationale Future Environment Impact/Effect

-US national strategy relies on the rapid deployment and sustainment of AE forces around the world.
+Aeromedical Evacuation Provide an Air Force aeromedical evacuation system capable of staging and moving patients across the spectrum of conflict and in all operating environments.
+Source Documents: NSS, NMS, DPG, JPD, The Force Heal th Protection Capstone Document-2010 Rationale Future Environment Impact/Effect US national strategy relies on the rapid deployment and sustainment of AE forces around the world.
 AEF operations will require a responsive AE capability.
 A single, worldwide, integrated, requirements-based AE system that functions throughout the full spectrum of operational, physical, and threat environments is vital to protecting the life of and caring for the health of US forces.
 Force health protection (FHP), under Joint Vision 2010, established goals for delivering en route care to ensure that patients receive uninterrupted care from point of injury, or initial illness, until the patient arrives at a definitive-care facility.
 Deployments depend on a responsive AE system.
 AE system uses various airframes to support AEF operations and to move stabilized patients from austere forward locations.
 More highly skilled, clinically efficient AE crewmembers and Critical Care Aeromedical Transport Teams (CCATTs) will be required.
 Composite AE forces, made up of Total Force personnel, will be available for worldwide deployments.
 Inflight care equipment packages will be more technologically advanced, shielded, and portable.
-Few or no forward overseas medical facilities exist.
-Small, outpatient-oriented medical facilities are common.
+Few or no forward overseas medical facilities are common.
 A WMD environment is possible.
 Increase in small-scale contingencies and increasing US involvement in other operations (MOOTW, HUMRO, NEO, homeland defense, etc.) is expected.
 Deployable personnel will be trained in civilian and VA facilities for high-acuity/high-complexity clinical skills (i.e. CSTARS program).
 Adverse weather conditions will restrict AE operations.
 A rapidly responsive AE system equipped to support critical care interventions from the origination point to destination, preserving quality of life and sustaining force structure.
 Achieve FHP 2010 levels of care.
 Need for advanced basic clinical skills driven by vulnerability of sophisticated clinical support equipment to power and other utility failures, as well as high-energy electromagnetic pulses generated by weapons.
 Meet theater combatant commander TPFDD requirements.
 Operate in a WMD environment affecting the type and number of injuries and impacting the capability of AE crewmembers to provide necessary care to the wounded.
-Lack of equipment, training, and procedures, impacting the ability to effect patient movement safely across platforms or care in the full spectrum of threat environments, including WMD-contaminated.
+Lack of equipment, training, and procedures, impacting the ability to effect patient movement safely across platforms of care in the full spectrum of threat environments, including WMD-contaminated.
 Move patients when and where required.

-Required Capabilities

-- Provide the capability for global airborne AE communication supported by requisite communications links and onboard aircraft antennae. - Provide the capability to develop systems capable of defending aircraft crew and patients from hostile actions and/or enemy attack. - Provide the capability to operate AE missions in adverse weather conditions. - Provide the capability to provide advanced skills and critical care inflight on any airframe. - Provide the capability to perform mission requirements in CBRNE environments. - Provide the capability to achieve interoperability of equipment and real-time communications between medical ground units, patient staging units, and joint, military, and civilian aircraft. - Provide the capability to quickly deploy Total Force personnel. - Provide the capability to accomplish time critical retasking.
+Required Capabilities Provide the capability for global airborne AE communication supported by requisite communications links and onboard aircraft antennae.
+Provide the capability to develop systems capable of defending aircraft crew and patients from hostile actions and/or energy attack.

-Special Operations

-Provide airlift capability to execute JCS-directed special operations missions while extending the range of special operations with air refueling.
-Conduct operations in adverse weather and hostile threat conditions with AFSOC and AMC special operations aircraft.

-Source Documents: NCC NMC DBG ADDG VECD
+Provide the capability to develop systems capable of defending aircraft crew and patients from hostile actions and/or enemy attack.

+- Provide the capability to operate AE missions in adverse weather conditions.

+- Provide the capability to provide advanced skills and critical care inflight on any airframe.

+- Provide the capability to perform mission requirements in CBRNE environments.

+- Provide the capability to achieve interoperability of equipment and real-time communications between medical ground units, patient staging units, and joint, military, and civilian aircraft.

+- Provide the capability to quickly deploy Total Force personnel.

+Provide the capability to accomplish time critical retasking.